openshift/distributed-tracing-qe/tests/e2e-otel/tailsamplingprocessor/README.md

 - Multiple policies with OR logic - any matching policy triggers sampling
 - Integrates with Tempo for trace storage and Jaeger UI for verification
 - Handles both generated telemetry and realistic application traces
 - Balances comprehensive error capture with selective sampling of normal traces
+- Decision wait time ensures complete traces are available for policy evaluation